RUB-SysSec/DroneSecurity/README.md

 ### Results

-The script performs detection and decoding just as the live receiver would.
+The script performs detection and decoding, just as the live receiver would.
 It prints the decoded payload for each Drone-ID frame:

 ```json
 ## Drone-ID Payload ##